Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Egalitarian Additive Cost

 In Observation \ref{obs:egal-lb-k-extreme}, we show that the distortion of $k$-Extremes is at least $2$ in the general setting.

 \begin{observation} The distortion of the $k$-Extremes voting rule is at least $2$ on the line metric under the egalitarian additive cost objective. \end{observation} \begin{proof} Let $k=2$.
-In Figure \ref{fig:egal-lb-k-extreme}, alternatives $a$, $b$, and $c$ are positioned at $-1$, $0$, and $+1$, with voters $v_1$ and $v_2$ at $0$ and $+1$.
-The $k$-Extremes rule selects $\{a, c\}$, yielding $\SC(\{a, c\}) = 2$, while the optimal committee $\{b, c\}$ has $\SC(\{b, c\}) = 1$.
+In Figure \ref{fig:egal-lb-k-extreme}, candidates $a$, $b$, and $c$ are positioned at $-1$, $0$, and $+1$, with voters $v_1$ and $v_2$ at $0$ and $+1$.
+The $k$-Extremes rule selects $\{a, c\}$, yielding $\SC(\{a, c\}, \voters) = 2$, while the optimal committee $\{b, c\}$ has $\SC(\{b, c\}, \voters) = 1$.
 Thus, distortion is at least $2$.

-This instance extends to larger $k$ by placing at least $k/2$ alternatives at $-1$, $0$, and $+1$. $k$-Extremes selects those at $-1$ and $+1$, yielding a social cost of $k$.
-Choosing alternatives at $0$ and $+1$ instead reduces the social cost to $k/2$, proving a lower bound of $2$. \end{proof}
+This instance extends to larger $k$ by placing at least $k/2$ candidates at $-1$, $0$, and $+1$. $k$-Extremes selects those at $-1$ and $+1$, yielding a social cost of $k$.
+Choosing candidates at $0$ and $+1$ instead reduces the social cost to $k/2$, proving a lower bound of $2$. \end{proof}

-Finding a way to close the gap between $2$ and $3/2 - 1/k$ remains an interesting future direction.
+Finding a way to close the gap between $3/2 - 1/k$ and $2$ remains an interesting future direction.